Do human geography students find marking criteria usable?

 What is distinctive about human geography for assessment?

-Its interdisciplinary design blends social science reasoning with spatial and methodological rigour, so criteria must reward conceptual synthesis alongside technique.
-Students often rate fieldwork, trips and staff support highly in this subject, yet the criteria themselves need to translate that strength into assessable standards that reflect both theory and applied enquiry.
+Human geography blends social science reasoning with spatial and methodological rigour, so criteria need to reward conceptual synthesis alongside technique.
+Students often rate fieldwork, trips and staff support highly in this subject, as shown in student views on fieldwork and placements in human geography, but the criteria still need to show how theory, evidence and applied enquiry will be judged.
+When that balance is explicit, students can plan stronger work and trust the standards they are being asked to meet.

 How should criteria balance qualitative and quantitative work?

-Weight qualitative interpretation and argumentation against quantitative accuracy and method so students can see how each contributes to the grade.
-Use checklist-style rubrics with descriptors for both strands, and state weightings per element.
-For mixed-methods tasks, publish annotated exemplars at key bands to show what good looks like across modes of evidence.
+Balance qualitative interpretation and argumentation against quantitative accuracy and method so students can see how each element contributes to the grade.
+Use checklist-style rubrics with descriptors for both strands, and state weightings for each element.
+For mixed-methods tasks, publish annotated exemplars at key bands to show what good looks like across different forms of evidence.
+That makes the scheme usable while students are planning, not just after marks are released.

 What blend of subjective and objective judgement works best?

-Combine structured rubric lines (objective anchors) with space for professional judgement on synthesis, originality and use of evidence (subjective appraisal).
-Run marker calibration on a small bank of shared samples and publish brief “what we agreed” notes so students understand how discretion operates within the rubric.
+Combine structured rubric lines, which provide objective anchors, with space for professional judgement on synthesis, originality and use of evidence.
+Run marker calibration on a small bank of shared samples and publish brief "what we agreed" notes so students can see how discretion operates within the rubric.
+This keeps room for academic judgement without making marking feel arbitrary.

 Where do student expectations diverge from practice?

 Students expect criteria that map directly to the assessment brief, transparent weighting for fieldwork versus write-up, and consistent marking across modules.
-They often encounter opaque descriptors or different rules for similar tasks.
+Too often they meet opaque descriptors or different rules for similar tasks.
 Release criteria with the assessment brief, signpost any intentional differences across modules, and offer a short walk-through or Q&A so cohorts can test their understanding before submission.
+The result is fewer avoidable surprises and more confidence in the fairness of the process.

 What feedback practice helps students use criteria?

-Provide a concise “how your work was judged” summary tied to rubric lines, with one or two actionable feed-forward points per criterion.
+Provide a concise "how your work was judged" summary tied to rubric lines, with one or two actionable feed-forward points per criterion.
 Align comments to the language of the marking scheme so students can self-assess against it in future tasks.
-Where dissertations and research projects are involved, set and meet a realistic feedback service level and reference the criteria explicitly in supervision notes.
+Where dissertations and research projects are involved, set and meet a realistic feedback service level, informed by what human geography students say about usable feedback, and reference the criteria explicitly in supervision notes.
+That turns criteria into a live learning tool, not a document students only revisit after disappointment.

 How do criteria shape learning outcomes?